emsesp/EMS-ESP32/README.md

  `ems.cpp` is the logic to read the EMS packets (telegrams), validates them and process them based on the type.

  `boiler.ino` is the Arduino code for the ESP8266 that kicks it all off.
 This is where we have specific logic such as the code to monitor and alert on the Shower timer and light up the LEDs.
+LED support is enabled by setting the -DUSE_LED build flag.

  `ESPHelper.cpp` is my customized version of [ESPHelper](https://github.com/ItKindaWorks/ESPHelper) with added Telnet support and some other minor tweaking.